Prohelion/prohelion.github.io/docs/Profinity/Components/Chargers_and_Power/Battery_Charging.md

 **TDK Power Supplies**

 Profinity supports [TDK](https://www.tdk.com) Programmable Power Supplies such as the Genesys family.
 Profinity supports the TDK Power Supplies via their TCP interface.
-For TDK Power supplies that only have a serial interfaces for programming it is necessary to add a [TCP to Serial Converter](https://www.jaycar.com.au/serial-to-ethernet-converter/p/XC4134) in to the solution so that Profinity can communicate via TCP.
+For TDK Power supplies that only have a serial interfaces for programming it is necessary to add a [TCP to Serial Converter](https://www.jaycar.com.au/serial-to-ethernet-converter/p/XC4134) into the solution so that Profinity can communicate via TCP.

 **Elcon Chargers**